Managing Post-Massage Soreness: A Helpful Guide for Muscle Recovery

 a bathroom with a claw foot tub and a wooden door

-Communicating with Your Massage Therapist
+1. Communicate with Your Therapist

 green and silver stethoscope on white envelope